variable-jain/Diving-Deep/README.md

 My repository of all the deep learning papers I have read and understood along with their(not all) implementations in Python using Keras Framework.

 ## Contents
-1. **A Fast Learning Algorithm for Deep Belief Nets** - _Geoffrey E. Hinton, Simon Osindero, Yee-Whye Teh_ http://www.cs.toronto.edu/~hinton/absps/ncfast.pdf
+1. **ImageNet Classification with Deep Convolutional Neural Networks** *(AlexNet)* - Alex Krizhevsky, Ilya Sutskever, Geoffrey E. Hinton http://www.cs.toronto.edu/~hinton/absps/ncfast.pdf